 Thousands of personnel have received effective training, making work on drilling rigs safer.
 BP’s virtual reality safety training has been so successful that it is now being used on other projects.

 In the last example of VR training we look at Safeway.
 This company specializing in fleet management and engineering, needed a fast and efficient approach to recruiting new employees.
 Because training could only take place on the machine, it was inconvenient and time-consuming, so VR was the only option.

 Using a system, Safeway transports personnel and supplies from the station to the chip.
-These activities, such as telescoping and transporting people and animals, are made easier for them with VR Owl.
+These activities, such as telescoping and transporting people and animals, are made easier for them with our VR Agency.
 The virtual reality simulation is controlled by a laptop and two joysticks, making the setup simple and cost-effective.